ece362-purdue/f2022-public-labs/lab-09/lab_09.md

 **Submission schedule**: Your code for this lab must be submitted to Gradescope **before 5:30 PM on Friday, Nov 10 2023**.
 This is regardless of when your section is, but keep in mind that office hours will fill u p quickly if everyone puts it off until the last minute.  **Start early**.

-Late penalty: 20% off, flat, after the Friday deadline.
+Late penalty: 20% off, flat, after the Friday deadline, until the Gradescope late deadline.
+After that, your score is zero.

 In this lab we will first continue our discussion on assembly directives, with a focus on memory space directives, as they will be utilized in the latter portion of the lab.